Vietnam.vn - Nền tảng quảng bá Việt Nam

 Concluding the meeting, Deputy Minister of Natural Resources and Environment Tran Quy Kien agreed with the report of the Office of the Ministry of Natural Resources and Environment on administrative procedure reform in recent times.
 The Deputy Minister assessed that the management of incoming and outgoing documents and processing of records on the network environment had been carried out relatively well, thereby requesting units to continue to promote and ensure the quality of these activities.

-In addition, the rate of completion of administrative procedures is also a very important indicator.
+In addition, the completion rate of administrative procedures is also a very important indicator.
 For the fields of Environment, Geology - Minerals, and a few other fields with a large number of documents, Deputy Minister Tran Quy Kien requested that the applications be arranged with staff, and not delayed for too long, except for a few particularly complicated cases.

 For areas with procedures that are in full process, the Deputy Minister of Natural Resources and Environment proposed to increase the number of requests for full process, raising the rate to 100%.
 For difficult and complicated procedures, such as resource licensing, environmental impact assessment, discharge licensing, marine resource exploitation licensing, and use of marine areas, it is necessary to consult relevant agencies and find ways to simplify the procedures.